leadedge/SpoutCam/README.md

 ### OpenGL version

-The OpenGL branch contains a version of SpoutCam based on OpenGL.
+The OpenGL branch contains the original version of SpoutCam based on OpenGL.
 The OpenGL version may not be updated after 2.007 release.

 ### Output folder